decoy-school/school-site/src/about-us/values.md

 Our Golden Rule is easy: **Treat other people as you would like them to treat you.**
 It's as easy as that!

+## Equalities and Diversity Statement

+At Decoy Community Primary School, we are committed to providing equality of opportunity for all pupils and staff, and to providing a working environment which is free from discrimination, prejudice and harassment.
+We encourage respect and consideration for others, and recognise and value the school as a safe place for learning.

+The staff at Decoy recognise that inequalities exist in all levels of society and believe that, as educators, we have a crucial role to play in eliminating racism, sexism and all forms of discrimination.
+We can promote equality by dealing with bullying, racial abuse and sexism immediately and by educating the young people in our care without prejudice.

 ## Behaviour